NICD-Wastewater-Genomics/NICD-Wastewater-Genomics.github.io/docs/quantitative.md

          Site.Province., District.Name,Genome.copies.mL...N.gene.., levels, loglevels, Date, final_result, PCR) %>%
 	  filter(epiweek2 != "NAwNA")

+In our reports we use square markers to indicate weeks where samples were tested.
+We place these markers below zero on the x-axis, in line with the corresponding epiweek.
+In order to do this we create new columns (tested1 and tested2) for each WWTP.
+We use the mutate function to create these columns and assign the value -0.3 or -0.1 for each site if a sample was tested and had a Positive or Negative result.
+The values -0.3 and -0.1 are arbitrary, and were selected to ensure the marker is graphed below zero.

 	jhbcases_vs_water<- jhbcases_vs_water %>%
 	  mutate(tested1 = case_when( (Site.Name. == "Goudkoppies Wastewater Treatment Works" & final_result == "Positive") ~ -0.3,